JustSift/ReSift/docs/tutorial/resift-rentals.md

 ...
 ```

-Refresh the page now and you'll see only 10 movies are being fetched in each genre.
+Refresh the app now and you shall see only 10 movies being fetched in each genre.

 ### 2. Trigger Re-Fetch When Clicking on the Load More Button

-Now we need to trigger the fetch for the next page to happen.
-In section 1, we talked about two occasions when we dispatch data fetching, one when component mounts, the other one when an event triggers.
+Now we need to trigger the fetch for the next page.
+In section 1, we talked about two occasions when we dispatch data fetching, one when component mounts, the other one when an event fires.
 This time, we would like to have the button click event to trigger the re-fetch.

-We'll use the material-ui button component.
-And we'll add a condition that 1) if the list is loading, display loading spinner; 2) if the list is done loading and there are more items in the list, display 'more' button; 3) if the list is done loading and there are no more items in the list, display the 'end' button.
+We are going to use the Material UI button component and add some conditions: 1) if the list is loading, display loading spinner; 2) if the list is done loading and there are more items in the list, display the ‘more’ button; 3) if the list is done loading and there are no more items in the list, display the ‘end’ button.

 ```js
 // /components/Genre.js